Office 365 ATP Safe Attachments

 ATP Safe Attachments policies are set up.
 (See Set up ATP Safe Attachments policies in Office 365.)

 Users have signed into Office 365 using their work or school account.
 (See Sign in to Office or Office 365.)

-To define (or edit) ATP policies, you must be assigned one of the roles described in the following table:
+To define (or edit) ATP policies, you must be assigned an appropriate role.
+Some examples are described in the following table:

 |Office 365 Global Administrator||The person who signs up to buy Office 365 is a global admin by default.
 (See About Office 365 admin roles to learn more.)|